matthew-plusprogramming/typescript-graphql-server-template/README.md

 MAX_QUERY_COMPLEXITY=20
 ```

 For the Gmail client confiuration, I'm using the Gmail API to send confirmation emails, you can edit `src/modules/user/auth/register/sendConfirmationEmail.ts` to change the method for sending emails.
+I used the `3-legged OAuth2 authentication` section of [this guide](https://nodemailer.com/smtp/oauth2/#oauth-3lo) to set it up.

 ## TypeORM Configuration